MultiSafepay/docs/content/developer/rounding-rule.md

 ---
 title: Rounding rule
-category: 623dacddb0cbdd0394b9f5a9
+category: 62962df622e99600810c117d
 slug: 'rounding-rule'
-order: 7
+order: 90
-hidden: true
+hidden: false
 ---

 MultiSafepay applies the following rounding rule when calculating the total cost of an order:

 1. Calculate the total cost of all items in the shopping cart (excluding VAT).
 Multiply the `unit_price` of each item by the `quantity` of the item.
-Add the results together, and round to **2 decimal places**: Items total.
+Add the results together, and round to 2 decimal places: Items total.
 2. Calculate the total VAT for all items in the cart (if applicable).
 Multiply the total cost of each item by the VAT rate.
-Add the results together, and round to **2 decimal places**: VAT total.
+Add the results together, and round to 2 decimal places: VAT total.
 3. Add the items total to the VAT total: Cart total.

-> ℹ ️When rounding to 2 decimal places, [round half up](https://en.wikipedia.org/wiki/Rounding#Round_half_up).
+**Note:** when rounding to 2 decimal places, [round half up](https://en.wikipedia.org/wiki/Rounding#Round_half_up).

-Apply the same rounding rules in your integration to ensure:
+Apply the same rounding rule in your integration to ensure:

 - The order `amount` matches the cart total.
-- MultiSafepay's records match your records.
+- Payment pages display the correct (sub)totals.
 - E-Invoices to your customers match your records.

 ## Example